On Carlotto-Schoen-type scalar-curvature gluings: Gluing on sets which are scale-invariant at large distances

-\proof We start by showing that Theorem~3.6 of~\cite{ChDelay} with $K\equiv 0 \equiv Y$ applies, with $g_0$ taken to be the Euclidean metric.
-This requires, first, checking the ``scaling property'' of the functions $\phi$ and $\psi$.
-This is a routine exercise, using scaling in $r$ and \cite[Appendix~B]{ChDelay}.
-Next, note that with a flat metric $g_0$ Equation~\eq{7X16.1} reads \bel{7X16.2} P_{g_0}^* (f) = \nabla \nabla f - \Delta f g_0 \,. \ee Since $\beta \ne 0$, the property \cite[Equation~(3.4)]{ChDelay} needed in Theorem~3.6 follows directly from Proposition~\ref{PL4VIII14.2} below used twice, first for $u$ and then for $\nabla u$.
-Remark that the integrals involving $u$ in the right-hand side of \eq{9IX14.110} will vanish if the support of $u$ lies in the region $|\vec x|\ge R$.
+Given this, we start by showing that Theorem~3.6 of~\cite{ChDelay} with $K\equiv 0 \equiv Y$ applies, with $g_0$ taken to be a Ricci flat metric which is uniformly equivalent to the Euclidean one.
+This requires, first, checking the ``scaling property'' of the functions $\phi$ and $\psi$ {as defined in~\cite[Appendix~B]{ChDelay}. } This is a routine exercise, using scaling in $r$ and the arguments in~\cite[Appendix~B]{ChDelay}.
+Next, note first that with a Ricci flat metric $g_0$, Equation~\eq{7X16.1} reads \bel{7X16.2} P_{g_0}^* (f) = \nabla \nabla f - \Delta f g_0 \,. \ee Since $\beta \ne 0$, the

-Now, the operator $\pi_{{\mathcal K}_0^\perp}$ appearing in the statement of \cite[Theorem~3.6]{ChDelay} projects on the space ${\mathcal K}_0^\perp$ of \emph{static KIDs}, namely the kernel of $P^*$.
-We claim that under our hypotheses this space is trivial, and so the operator ${L}_{\phi,\psi}$ of \cite[Theorem~3.6]{ChDelay} is an isomorphism: